 You’ve made the commitment to purchasing a burr grinder.
 Great!
 But, now what?
 Technically, there are 2 different types of grinders, conical and disk.
 We aren’t going to go into detail on this, as the differences are fairly irrelevant for a home coffee set up.
 Most home-use grinders will be conical.
-If you’d like to get into a technical chat about it, reach out to us on social media or send us an email.

 As with everything, there are a wide range of qualities and prices of grinders.
 The higher end grinders will have a tighter precision to them, allowing you to really dial in the coarseness and they also provide a more consistent grind, due to the quality of the craftsmanship.
 You can spend under a $100 and get a solid grinder or you can go crazy and spend over $500, plus plenty of options in between.
 Keep in mind that with the cheaper grinders, you'll likely have to deal with pesky static (grinds stick to everything and can be annoying to keep up after grinding.
-If you’re sticking with drip coffee, no need too go crazy the price.
+If you’re sticking with drip coffee, no need to go crazy with the price.
 If you’re pulling shots of espresso, it might be worth investing in a better grinder.

 PS – we haven’t forgotten about the manual grinder option, we purposely left it out.
 Unless you love manual windows in your car, or have a fascination with all things laborious, plug in your grinder.